 Is Shawarma the Same as Gyro?

-Although similar, shawarma and gyro meat is not the same.
+Although similar, shawarma and gyro meat are not the same.
 The primary differences come down to their origins and flavor profiles.

 - Shawarma is a Middle Eastern dish that is known for its warm, savory spices.